MikeWang000000/spek-X/MANUAL.md

 ## DISTRIBUTION

-The latest version of this *Spek* fork may be downloaded from <https://github.com/withmorten/spek/releases>.
+The latest version of *Spek-X* may be downloaded from <https://github.com/MikeWang000000/spek-X>.